Xardas0327/Learning2DEngine/README.md

 - With "Desktop development with C++" Module

 ## Used Libraries:
-The most project can't really be started from zero, so I also use some library, but I tried to keep them minimum.
+The most project can't really be started from zero, so I also use some librarys, but I tried to keep them minimum.
 - GLAD for OpenGL [License](https://github.com/Dav1dde/glad?tab=License-1-ov-file)
 - GLFW for OpenGL [License](https://www.glfw.org/license.html)